akka/akka/akka-docs/src/main/paradox/testing-typed.md

  * Unwatched
  * Scheduled

-See the other public methods and API documentation on `BehaviourTestkit` for other types of verification.
+See the other public methods and API documentation on `BehaviorTestkit` for other types of verification.

 ## Asynchronous testing